Why is order flow so persistent?: Clues about the cause of the negative contribution of herding

-We now show that anti-herding is associated with a difference in the response of brokers to market orders, depending on whether or not the order changes the price and whether or not it is from the same or a different broker.
-If a market order placed by broker {\it i} changes the price, broker {\it j} is less likely to place market orders in the same direction, while the behavior of broker $i$ is unchanged\footnote{ Our guess that whether or not a market order changes the price is an important determinant of the behavior was inspired in part by a previous study by \cite{Eisler09}; see also \cite{Toth11}.}.
+We now show that the negative contribution of herding is associated with a difference in the response of brokers to market orders, depending on whether or not the order changes the price and whether or not it is from the same or a different broker.
+In particular we find that if a market order placed by broker {\it i} changes the price, broker {\it j} is less likely to place market orders in the same direction, while the behavior of broker $i$ is unchanged\footnote{ The notion that whether or not a market order changes the price is an important factor was inspired in part by a previous study by \cite{Eisler09}; see also T\'oth et al. (\citeyear{Toth11}).}.

 We use the notation $MO_t^0$ for a market order at time $t$ that does not change the price and $MO_t'$ for a market order that changes the price.
 Conditioned on either of these events, the probabilities for subsequent market orders to have the same sign are